yupenghe/REPTILE/README.md

 		output_prefix \
 		-p num_processors
 ```
-Note that `-g` option should be used to generate genome-wide predictions.
+Note that for generating genome-wide predictions, `-g` option should be used.
 This option
-should not be enabled when it is used to prepare inputs for training or calculation of
+should not be enabled in the preparation of inputs for training or the calculation of
-enhancer scores for given regions (`-w` option in `REPTILE_compute_score.R`).
+enhancer scores for given regions (i.e. `REPTILE_compute_score.R` with `-w` option).
 `REPTILE_preprocess.py -h` to get help information.

 #### Training an enhancer model